Chart Color Schemes

 Wolli Creek features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Wolli Creek's dwelling structure, as per the latest Census, consisted of 1.2% houses and 98.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Sydney metro's figures of 39.8% houses and 60.3% other dwellings.
+As of the latest Census evaluation in Wolli Creek, dwelling structures consisted of 1.2% houses and 98.8% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 39.8% houses and 60.3% other dwellings.
 Home ownership in Wolli Creek stood at 7.6%, with mortgaged dwellings at 28.3% and rented ones at 64.1%.
-The median monthly mortgage repayment was $2,383, aligning with Sydney metro's average, while the median weekly rent figure was $540, compared to Sydney metro's $2,383 and $480 respectively.
-Nationally, Wolli Creek's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,383, aligning with the Sydney metro average, while the median weekly rent was $540, compared to Sydney metro's $2,383 for mortgages and $480 for rents.
+Nationally, Wolli Creek's mortgage repayments were significantly higher at $2,383 compared to the Australian average of $1,863, and rents were substantially above the national figure of $375 at $540.

 Frequently Asked Questions - Housing